vaishnavigavhane/astrology/README.md

 # astrology

-<a href="https://vaishnavigavhane.github.io/astrology/">Click here to visit my website!</a><br>
+I created the static website that offers astrological insights, daily horoscopes, and information about stars and planets for astrology enthusiasts.</a>
-I created the static website that offers astrological insights, daily horoscopes, and information about stars and planets for astrology enthusiasts.
+<a href="https://vaishnavigavhane.github.io/astrology/">Click here to visit my website!